These “watercolor” Easter eggs are made with food coloring. They’re so easy and beautiful!

 Remember last week’s tutorial on how to blow Easter eggs without actually putting your mouth on a raw egg?
 This week I’m showing you a fun way to decorate your blown eggs.
-The usual submerge and soak method doesn’t work for blown eggs because they float, so you have to get a little more creative!
-Of course, you could always use those decorative sleeves, but I chose to use a marker, food coloring, and a paintbrush to create cool doodle “watercolor” eggs.
-It’s pretty easy, a lot of fun, and produces colorful eggs that you can use for years to come.
+The usual submerge and soak method doesn’t work well for blown eggs because they float, so you have to get a little more creative!
+Of course, you could always use those decorative sleeves, but I chose to use a marker, food coloring, and a paintbrush to create lovely watercolor Easter eggs.
+It’s pretty easy, a lot of fun!

 You probably already have everything you need to make these eggs at home!